-When Pierre Trudeau died, the Calgary Herald published a commentary calling him a Communist.
-As late as 1989, an Alberta Liberal running for a Senate seat drew protest after describing Trudeau as “a great Canadian”.
+When Pierre Trudeau died the Calgary Herald published a commentary calling him a Communist.
+As late as 1989 an Alberta Liberal running for a Senate seat drew protest after describing Trudeau as “a great Canadian.”

-Yet author Darryl Raymaker recalls Trudeau was once cheered on horseback in the Calgary Stampede parade, and received an honorary doctorate from the University of Alberta.
-He was “our very own JFK”, writes Raymaker.
+Yet author Darryl Raymaker recalls Trudeau was once cheered on horseback in the Calgary Stampede parade and received an honorary doctorate from the University of Alberta.
+He was “our very own JFK,” writes Raymaker.

 If Trudeaumania was muted in Alberta in 1968 – one Liberal candidate in Red Deer had his car windows shot out – there were ripples of enthusiasm.
-“Western Canadians with a longstanding grievance against central Canada saw that Trudeau was different,” write Raymaker.
+“Western Canadians with a longstanding grievance against central Canada saw that Trudeau was different,” writes Raymaker.
 “Not only young and exciting, he was a potential leader from Québec who could put Québec in its place.”

 Raymaker is a longtime Calgary barrister and Liberal organizer.
 Trudeau’s Tango is part memoir, part documentary of the geographic, cultural and political divisions that are a permanent fixture of Confederation.
 The fact we held it together remains a world-class achievement.
-Trudeau’s Tango makes compelling reading for any Canada 150 book club.

 Prairie residents then were their own distinct society.
 Many were Dust Bowl refugees only a generation removed from pioneer sodbusters.
 They were hard people in a hard land.
 Author Raymaker recalls a 1969 Kiwanis Club speech by the Chief Justice of the Alberta Supreme Court, Val Milvain.
 “When police brutality is played up by the news media, it is playing into the hands of those who want to disrupt law and order,” said Justice Milvain; “We will be destroyed by the noisy clamorers after what they call ‘civil rights’.”